 Tiled or Floating

-Tiled is the default layout option, so I am ready to go ahead and add individual sheets to my view.
-I will add the map first, and when there is nothing else on the dashboard, it will fill all the available space on the view:
+Tiled is the default layout option, so we are ready to go ahead and add individual sheets to the view.
+We will add the map first, and when there is nothing else on the dashboard, it will fill all the available space on the view:

-Lastly, I added a title to the top by dragging a text object to the top of the dashboard, and ended up with this view:
+Lastly, we added a title to the top by dragging a text object to the top of the dashboard, and ended up with this view:

 This is a more than serviceable dashboard that we were able to make in a matter of minutes in Tableau.
 You could add even more value by building in some user interactivity.
 Perhaps you want the trend lines and bar chart to update when a region is clicked on the map.
 To learn how to do this, see 3 Creative Ways to Use Dashboard Actions.
 Another option would be to add filters that allow the end user to filter the three worksheets.
 For more on filters, see An Introduction to Filters.

-After you’ve created a dashboard in Tableau, there are several ways the dashboard can be distributed.
+After you’ve created a dashboard in Tableau, there are several ways the dashboard can be shared for consumption.